The "Pianoforte" -

 process.
 When Silbermann showed the instrument to Bach,

-legend notes his response was to have been something like “the
+legend notes Bachs response was something like “the sound

-sound was destroyed like with an axe”.
-However, later when
+was destroyed like with an axe”.
+However, later when Bach

-Bach tried a much-improved version of the instrument around
+tried a much-improved version of the instrument around 1747,

-1747, he approved it.
-The instrument eventually caught the
+he approved it.
+The instrument eventually caught the attention

 Most people still referred to it as a harpsichord.
 However, since